LitraTech/ltme_node/README.md

 `~range_min` and `~range_max` (float, default: 0.05 and 30): Minimum and maximum range value of published laser scans.
 Range values out of these bounds should be ignored.

 `~average_factor` (integer, default: 1): Number of neighboring measurements to be combined and averaged.
 Only integers &ge; 1 and &le; 8 are allowed.
 Averaging reduces jitter but angular resolution will also decrease by the same factor.

+`~background_intensity_threshold` (integer, default: 256): Threshold value of tolerated background light intensity.
+Only integers &ge; 0 and &le; 4095 are allowed.

 # Utilities